Last updated on November 6, 2022

 However, some companies were able to make the transition to the mass-produced method.
 These included The Lancashire Watch Company, Rotherham & Sons, J W Benson and H Williamson Ltd. Unfortunately, the Swiss and Americans had a head-start and the English manufacturers were never able to successfully compete.
 The First World War didn’t help the cause.
 The J W Benson factory in London was bombed and Benson was forced to produce watches using imported Swiss movements.
 Additionally, much of the skill sets used in watch manufacturing was poached by the armaments industry.

 Ultimately, it was the reluctance of English watchmakers to leave behind their hand-crafting customs for mass production.
-This would result in the gradual demise of the English watchmaking entire sector in the decades after the war.
+This would result in the gradual demise of the entire English watchmaking sector in the decades after the war.
 Few of these companies even lasted long enough to be affected by the quartz crisis of the 1970s.
-Some brands have been ‘resurrected’ in recent years by modern companies trying to cash-in on a falsely perceived heritage.
+Some brands have been ‘resurrected’ in recent years by modern companies trying to cash in on a falsely perceived heritage.

 A list of additional posts regarding antique watches can be found on the Guides page.